-Charlotte Tilbury, known for its luxury makeup and skincare, has secured a decisive legal victory against Aldi.
-The brand, celebrated for its premium products and glamorous aesthetic, took Aldi to court over claims of copyright infringement.
+Charlotte Tilbury, known for its luxury makeup and skincare, has secured a decisive legal victory in the Charlotte Tilbury vs Aldi case.
+The brand, recognised for its premium products and distinctive aesthetic, brought proceedings against Aldi for copyright infringement.
 The dispute centred on Aldi’s imitation of Charlotte Tilbury’s iconic Filmstar Bronze and Glow palette.
-The court ruled that Aldi unlawfully copied the design, confirming copyright infringement.
-This decision upholds copyright protection for product designs and sets a precedent against copycat products.
+The court ruled that Aldi unlawfully copied the design, confirming infringement.
+The Charlotte Tilbury vs Aldi decision upholds copyright protection for product designs and sets a clear precedent against copycat products.

 The Dispute